What is an L&I Settlement?

 The settlement calculator is the L&I Disability Awards Charts.

-• Your impairment is rated by a doctor as a percent of amputation value or a category of bodily impairment and then your claim is closed.
+- A doctor rates your impairment as a percent of amputation value or a category of bodily impairment, and then your claim is closed.

-• No settlement money until after you have an open claim, get medical care, become employable, get a rating exam and L&I closes the claim.
-At claim closure L&I proposes an award, a permanent partial disability award.
+- No settlement money until after you have an open claim, get medical care, become employable, get a rating exam and L&I closes the claim.
+At claim closure, L&I proposes a permanent partial disability award.

-• The calculations occur when converting the rating exam to settlement dollars.
-Use the Permanent Partial Disability Award Charts to see the dollar figures.
+- The calculations occur when converting the rating exam to settlement dollars.
+The dollar figures are shown in the Permanent Partial Disability Award Charts.

 Can I Cash a PPD Check and Ask for More Settlement Money?